gcherchi/InteractiveAndRobustMeshBooleans/README.md

 * ***mesh_booleans_stencil***: it reproduces the demo with variadic booleans described in the paper (page 11)

-* ***mesh_booleans_inputcheck***: it checks if your input meshes respect the requirements imposed by our algorithm (input meshes must be manifold, watertight, self-intersections free, and well-oriented).
-If the Booleans pipeline fails, check the validity of your input with this executable.
+* ***mesh_booleans_inputcheck***: it checks if your input meshes respect the requirements imposed by our algorithm (they must be manifold, watertight, self-intersections free, and well-oriented). **If the Boolean pipeline fails, check the validity of your inputs with this executable before opening an issue**

 We tested our code on MacOS (CLANG 14.0 64 bit), Linux (GCC 7.3.0 64 bit) and Windows (MSVC 2019 64 bit).